spinnaker/spinnaker.github.io/community/faqs.md

 If you would like to add your own integration, we're happy to help you out in the slack channel.

+## I have an existing pre-1.0 - how do I migrate to Halyard?

+There is no one-size-fits-all migration strategy because of how varied Spinnaker installations & configurations can be.
+However, there are a few things you can keep in mind:

+1. As long as you use the same storage source (GCS/S3/AZS bucket) all of your existing pipelines & applications will be migrated.
+2. If you create the same cloud provider accounts that you had in your old Spinnaker installation, all of the same infrastructure will be available to you.

 ## I want to build my own cloud provider, how do I start?

 Adding a new cloud provider is not a simple task.
 You would want to extend the Clouddriver and Deck modules to support your new cloud provider.
 Look at the [Kubernetes commit stream](https://github.com/spinnaker/clouddriver/pulls?q=is%3Apr+author%3Alwander+is%3Aclosed) for an example.